CNC

 The Mesa card plugs into the Pi with a 10cm cat6 jumper and the rest of the world uses WiFi.

-Now we just need to explain that to the Pi...
+However we need to explain that to the Pi...

 Dual networking: